Secondary Asbestos Exposure and Mesothelioma

 A simple act like sharing a vehicle can even transport asbestos fibers from one person to another.
 Friends and family members rode in cars and trucks together after one spent a work shift collecting asbestos dust on their clothes, hair and skin.
 They’d spend minutes or hours in a confined space within feet of one another.

 Work colleagues also exposed each other to asbestos in a vehicle.
-They rode together for lunch break or in a carpool to and from work.
+They rode together for lunch breaks or in carpools to and from work.

 Using Furniture, Appliances and Other Home Features

 Almost all, if not all, American workers were unaware that they brought asbestos into their homes.
-They’d sit on couches, use appliances and touch countertops without giving any of these acts a second thought.
+They’d sit on couches, use appliances and touch countertops.

-If any fibers passed from the worker to these surfaces or objects, then the entire family was living in an exposure area.
+If any fibers passed from the worker to these surfaces or objects, then the entire family was exposed.
 Wives, parents and children sat on the same couches, used the same appliances and touched the same countertops minutes or hours later.

 People Affected by Secondary Exposure to Asbestos

 Around 75% of mesothelioma victims are male, largely due to the risk of on-the-job asbestos exposure.
-Most cases of mesothelioma involve men who had specific jobs, ones requiring them to handle asbestos directly or work near an item that included the material.
+Most cases involve men who had specific jobs, ones requiring them to handle asbestos directly or work near it.

 According to a different study, published in the International Journal of Occupational Medicine and Environmental Health: